simaosousa1610/SO-IOT/README.md

-# projeto-sistemas-operativos

-# Projeto Sistemas Operativos
+# Operative Systems Project - IOT

 This project is a system operations project developed in C.